 Postgraduate Diploma - two academic years at Jordanstown.

-Professional Recognition Graduates may obtain exemptions from professional examinations of The Chartered Institute of Marketing.
+Graduates may obtain exemptions from professional examinations of The Chartered Institute of Marketing.
 Further information on exemptions may be obtained from the CIM.

-Teaching and Learning Active participation by students in the learning process takes place through case studies, experimental and practical exercises, verbal and written presentations, individual and group projects and directed private study.
+Teaching and Learning Active participation by students in the learning process take place through case studies, experimental and practical exercises, verbal and written presentations, individual and group projects and directed private study.
 Various assessment methods are used, including conventional essays and practical exercises, individual or group projects, case studies, seminar presentations and class tests.
 In keeping with our close links with industry, the prize for Best Student is sponsored by Wrightbus Ltd and the prize for the Best Dissertation is sponsored by Millward Brown Ulster Ltd.

 Skills and Competencies